se802/FuseFileSystemBoC/README.md

 - `CMakeLists.txt`: Used by CMake to configure the build process and generate the Makefile.

-- `libfuse`: Directory containing the necessary library files for using FUSE (Filesystem in Userspace).

-- `out`: Directory used for storing compiled binary or object files.

-- `my_fuse_loop.h`: This file may contain custom definitions or helper functions related to FUSE.
+- `my_fuse_loop.h`: This file contains custom definitions or helper functions related to FUSE.

 - `README.md`: This markdown file contains documentation or information about the project.

 - `run.sh`: Shell script used to run the Verona-RT filesystem.

-- `verona-rt`: The Verona runtime library.

 ## :muscle: Contributing